davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

 .. image:: images/gui-logger-definition-tracing.png
     :align: center
-    :scale: 40%
+    :scale: 70%

-*NORMAL* trace is recommened for most users.
+*NORMAL* trace is recommended for most users.

 For more information about logging refer to the core documentation - :ref:`Logging (core)`.